 Exterior view of a glowing energy industrial factory at sunset.

-Developing scientific approaches to identify decarbonization pathways for industrial facilities.
+Developing scientific approaches to identify innovation pathways for industrial facilities.

 Vi Rapp, a person with medium-length brown hair wearing a navy blue and white polka-dotted top, photographed against a white background.